Not everyone is good at expressing themselves verbally.

 “ The art therapist is not primarily concerned with making … diagnostic assessment… The overall aim of its practitioners is to enable a client to effect change ad growth on a personal level through use of art materials…”- BAAT

 Nowadays, many art therapists including myself advocate not interpreting art but simply allowing the meaning of the material to emerge.
-It was believed that art diagnosis obscures the deeper meanings of art expressions and blocks their healing powers.
+It was believed that art diagnosis obscures the deeper meanings of creative expressions and blocks their healing powers.
 In other words, we are concerned with preserving the “soul and imagery” expressed in peoples’ art, rather than have them interpreted and oriented to goals and outcomes.